Transfer Student Enrollment

 The CT State Colleges and Universities offer the Transfer Ticket program to move easily from a 2-year Associate's degree program to completion of your

 The following link details the newest Dual Admission agreement between SCSU and the CT Community College Nursing Programs: http://www.ct.edu/files/pdfs/nursing-agreement-scsu.pdf

-Transfer applicants must submit the following items to complete an application for admission to Southern:
+Transfer applicants, including those following a CSCU Transfer Ticket, must submit the following items to complete an application for admission to Southern:

 - Complete the Online Application by clicking the "Transfer Application" link above